 The provision of health insurance is governed by a dizzying array of factors.
 If you have health insurance through your employer, there are pages upon pages of documents with which you must familiarize yourself in order to deal with unexpected situations.
 Health insurance is ruinously expensive to procure on the open market and counts as a significant operating expense for most American businesses.
 As such, you must recognize that your personal need for coverage is circumscribed by the simple fact that your employer is locked in a constant struggle to reduce the financial burden of providing insurance for its employees.
+So can an employer cancel your health insurance while you are out on a disability?

 If a sudden or chronic injury renders you temporarily unable to perform your job duties, you may qualify for temporary disability protection under the Family and Medical Leave Act.
 This federal law permits you to remain home from work or significantly reduce your job duties for a fixed period of time without jeopardizing your employment status.